Voice-Privacy-Challenge/Voice-Privacy-Challenge-2022/README.md

 - `model_dir`: Directory where pretrained chain model is stored

-### x-vector extractor
+#### x-vector extractor

 This is a xvector model trained over VoxCeleb 1 & 2.

 - `xvec_nnet_dir`: Directory where trained xvector network is stored
 - `pseudo_xvec_rand_level`: anonymized x-vectors will be produced at this level, e.g. `spk` or `utt`
-- `cross_gender`: should anonymization be done within same gender or across gender, e.g. `true` or `false`.
+- `cross_gender`: anonymization is done within same gender or across gender, e.g. `true` or `false`.

-### Acoustic model for voice conversion
+#### Acoustic model for voice conversion

 This module takes 3 inputs:
 - BN
 - x-vector
 - F0

 The pretrained model is provided as part of this baseline.
-It has been trained over LibriTTS-train-clean-100
+It is trained on LibriTTS-train-clean-100.

-### Neural source-filter model for voice conversion
+#### Neural source-filter model for voice conversion

 This module will take 3 inputs:
 - Mel filterbanks extracted by SS AM
 - x-vector
 - F0

 The pretrained model will be provided as part of this baseline.
-It has been trained over 100 hour subset (train-clean-100) of LibriTTS dataset.
-Following configs are needed:
+It is trained on LibriTTS-train-clean-100.